Mobile app launched to help Covid patients in Noida | Technology

 The app, available in Hindi and English, is aimed at helping the rural people but its benefit is not limited only to them, MLA Singh said.

-GIMS Director Brig (retired) Dr. Rakesh Gupta said the pandemic has caused trouble to everyone, but it has been useful too as technology improved leaps and bounds during the year.
+GIMS Director Brig (retired) Dr Rakesh Gupta said on one hand the pandemic has caused trouble to everyone but on the other it has been useful too as technology improved leaps and bounds during the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)